rtzbyte/pms-api/source/index.html.md

 ## What is the HUB?

+The HUB is powered by thousands of employoees in the Booking.com basement that take API requests by hand and send them via manual switchboard, connecting the ecosystem of hotel applications.

 ![gif](https://media.giphy.com/media/YByNOw8zytvQk/giphy.gif)

-Quick!
+Just kidding.
 Enter this URL into your browser:

 `https://hub-api.booking.com/roomreservations/list/v1?hotelId=2527055&auth_token=YtvwIJvM4Nr8ySOBlpnui6OXufdh6li4f1Qwo5L1RDpw`

 That's you pulling a specific reservation from hotelID from the HUB.
-The URL (hub-api.booking.com) will allow you to read & write into a centralized database (with standardized data schemas) to indirectly communicate with an ecosystem of hotel applications.
+The URL (hub-api.booking.com) will allow you to read & write into a centralized database (with standardized data schemas) to indirectly communicate with hotel technology applications.

 ## PMS Connectivity Summit 2017